Salesforce-Security-Benchmark/docs-site/controls-at-a-glance.md

 **SBS-AUTH-002: Govern and Document All Users Permitted to Bypass Single Sign-On**
 All users who do not have the "Is Single Sign-On Enabled" permission must be explicitly authorized, documented in a system of record, and limited to approved administrative or break-glass use cases.

-**SBS-AUTH-003: Enforce a Minimum Global Password Policy for Local Authentication**
-Salesforce production orgs that permit any local (non-SSO) authentication must configure the global password policy to meet or exceed the ISSB-defined minimum baseline for password strength, lifetime, reuse prevention, lockout, and reset handling.

-**SBS-AUTH-004: Prohibit Broad or Unrestricted Profile Login IP Ranges**
+**SBS-AUTH-003: Prohibit Broad or Unrestricted Profile Login IP Ranges**
 Profiles in Salesforce production orgs must not contain login IP ranges that effectively permit access from the full public internet or other overly broad ranges that bypass network-based access controls.

 ## Code Security